How to leave Oklahoma residency?

 Step 3: Time spent outside Oklahoma

-To avoid being taxed as a resident in Oklahoma, it’s important to manage the amount of time you spend in the state.
-Like many other states, Oklahoma uses the 183-day rule to determine residency for tax purposes.
+To avoid being taxed as a resident in Oklahoma, it’s important to manage both your ties and the amount of time you spend in the state.
+Under Oklahoma law, residency is based on domicile, and there is also a separate day-count rule for non-domiciliaries.

 Keep detailed travel records